quenio/ATN/Constants/README.md

 employer: Employee -> Employer
 ```

 In the example above, the `Employee` has two attributes (`first_name` and `last_name`), which are defined by declaring `Employee` as the domain of the function type and `String` as its codomain.

 Similarly, the one-to-many relation `employees` is defined from `Employer` to `Employee`, where `Employer` is the domain of the function type, and the `{Employee}` set type as its codomain.

-Alternative, a one-to-one relation from `Employee` to `Employer` is defined by `employer`.
+Alternatively, a one-to-one relation from `Employee` to `Employer` is defined by `employer`.
 The main difference between their definitions is the use of a set type on the `employees` one-to-many relation.